PersonaErazed/geolocate/README.md

 * More known coordinates will improve the accuracy of identifing the location of each photo.
 Note in this example two point yeilds a very resonable accuracy for a continuous thru hike.
 * To improve accuracy consider added known points where time was spend off trail (start and stop), where/when you flipped, or etc.

-Now, let us consider the photos we want to identify with a location.
+**Now**, let us consider the photos we want to identify with a location.
 We need a list of all the timestamps for the photos during the hike you wish to associate with a location.

 | photo |